artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ### What season/episode of Mr Robot featured the Derbycon founder’s name used as a fake name by the protagonist?

 This is a fun fact about Derbycon's founder, Dave Kennedy.
 [Mr. Robot][mr robot] is an excellent hacker show [dedicated to providing realistic "hacking" behavior][mr robot hacking].
-The exploits and commands the show's protagonists run are actual commands, and are usually exactly what a real-life hacker would run in their situation.
+The exploits and commands the show's protagonists run are actual commands and are usually exactly what a real-life hacker would run in their situation.
 In season 3 episode 5, the main protagonist, Elliot, pretends to be called "Dave Kennedy" while escaping from law enforcement.

 <iframe width="650" height="370" src="https://www.youtube.com/embed/z-iDNGxkQgE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>